Climax-Scotts Community Schools has the following position(s) available:

 Climax Scotts Elementary offers small class sizes, a dedicated and supportive administration, staff, and community, as well as an excellent, well-trained support staff who are committed to assisting teachers and students.

-Please Include: Cover letter, resume with transcripts, copy of teaching certificate, and three letters of recommendation.
+Please Include: Cover letter, resume, transcripts (if applicable), copy of Work Keys results (if applicable) and three letters of recommendation.

 Deadline: Until Filled